-Gulf crisis: Tillerson back in Qatar after Saudi meetings
+Gulf crisis: Tillerson leaves Qatar after Saudi meetings

 US senator weighs in

-Amid Tillerson's shuttle diplomacy, an influential US Republican senator weighed in on standoff at Wednesday's Senate Relations Committee.
+Amid Tillerson's shuttle diplomacy, an influential US Republican senator weighed in on the standoff at Wednesday's Senate Relations Committee.

-Chairman of the US Senate Foreign Relations Committee Bob Corker said on Wednesday he was "really disappointed" by Saudi Arabia's actions after the recent summit of Arab states in the Saudi capital, which marked US President Donald Trump's visit to the country.
+Chairman of the US Senate Foreign Relations Committee Bob Corker said he was "really disappointed" by Saudi Arabia's actions after the recent summit of Arab states in the Saudi capital, which marked US President Donald Trump's visit to the country.

 "I think possibly this is a rookie mistake by crown prince who I think could be the future of Saudi Arabia," said Corker.